sigp/lighthouse/book/src/api-lighthouse.md

 number and timestamp of the latest block we have in our block cache.
 	- For correct Eth1 voting this timestamp should be later than the `voting_period_start_timestamp`.
-- `voting_period_start_timestamp`: the start of the period where block producers must include votes for blocks in the Eth1 chain.
-Provided for reference.
+- `voting_target_timestamp`: The latest timestamp allowed for an eth1 block in this voting period.
 - `eth1_node_sync_status_percentage` (float): An estimate of how far the head of the Eth1 node is from the head of the Eth1 chain.
 	- `100.0` indicates a fully synced Eth1 node.